ReactION-js/landing-page/readme.txt

-Welcome to React Sight!
+Welcome to ReactION!

 Please visit our primary repository --->

-Looking for our Chrome Extension?
+Looking for our VS Code Extension?
 [Link to Chrome Store]